Walthère Frère-Orban: Career

 In 1846, he wrote the program, which was accepted as the charter for a liberal political party.
 In 1847 he was elected to the Belgian Chamber and appointed Minister of Public Works. and from 1848 to 1852 he held the portfolio of Finance.
-He founded the national bank of Belgium, reduced postage, abolished the newspaper tax and was a strong advocate of free trade.
+He reduced postage, abolished the newspaper tax and was a strong advocate of free trade.

 His work, La mainmorte et la charité (1854–57), directed against the Conservatives, produced a great effect on the position of parties in Belgium.
 As a result, in 1857, the Liberals returned to power and Frère-Orban became once more minister of Finance in the cabinet of Charles Rogier, whom he succeeded to become the prime minister in 1868.
 In 1870 the Catholics regained their supremacy and forced him to retire, but from 1878 to 1884 he was again at the head of the cabinet, most notably breaking off diplomatic relations with the Papal States in 1880 (which were restored in 1884).

+As finance minister, Frère-Orban was instrumental in the creation of Belgium's three major public financial institutions, namely the National Bank of Belgium in 1850, the Caisse Générale d'Épargne et de Retraite in 1850-1865, and the Crédit Communal de Belgique in 1860.

 Standing as a liberal again in the October 1894 elections, he categorically refused the support of Catholics against progressives and socialists.
 He was not re-elected, defeated by the socialist Célestin Demblon.

 Weakened by illness, he died on 2 January 1896.
 Frère-Orban lies in its birthplace, Liège, in the cemetery of Robermont.